CS639-Data-Management-for-Data-Science/f24/p2/README.md

 We would recommend you to explore all the tables by using appropriate SQL queries to display the corresponding table rows.
 Also, to make your notebook readable, we recommend copy/pasting the questions into mark down cells above your solution cell.
 You can use `####` mark down syntax to highlight each question.

-**Requirement**: Each solution cell should be marked using the appropriate question number as comment.
+**Requirement**: Each solution cell should be marked using the appropriate question number as a comment.
 For example, at the beginning of the cell answering question 1, you should have this comment: "#q1".

 #### Q1: Retrieve all information about the artist "Queen" from the Artist table.